 If you’re a student or new graduate you may also be able to provide UCAS information, and confirmation from your university that you are enrolled there, or a letter from the Student Loan Company confirming you are a UK student¹.

-Because you can open an account online, and choose how you verify your identity, this account is a great choice for customers who may not yet have the usual proof of address documents required by UK high street banks.
-And because borderless accounts from Wise are regulated by the FCA - like Barclays is - you’ll know your money is secure.
+As you can open an account online, and choose how you verify your identity, this account is a great choice for customers who may not yet have the usual proof of address documents required by UK high street banks.

 *All sources checked on November 16, 2018